expressjs/serve-index/README.md

 Display mode. `tiles` and `details` are available.
 Defaults to `tiles`.

+##### fs

+Optional custom implementation of the [Node.js `fs` interface](https://nodejs.org/api/fs.html).
+Defaults to the standard Node.js file system ("fs").

+The supplied file system will be used for collecting the directory contents only.
+It will not be used to read static files like a stylesheet provided by the stylesheet option or for module internal file system operations.

 ## Examples

 ### Serve directory indexes with vanilla node.js http server